Blog 9 min read

 The stay block takes the most manual work.
 Proving entry is one thing; demonstrating you remained month by month is what makes or breaks most continuity stories.

 Think of it as a monthly timeline.
-Ideally, each month should have two anchors:
+Ideally, each month should have two clear anchors:

 • municipal registration or related updates